Siena Heights University: Campuses

-The main campus has 55 acre with 17 buildings in Adrian, Michigan.
-SHU is across town from Adrian College.
-The main campus has the distinction of being the first all wireless college or university in the state of Michigan.
-There are satellite campuses in Dearborn, Benton Harbor, Monroe, Battle Creek, Kalamazoo, Lansing, Jackson, and online.
+The main campus had 55 acre with 17 buildings in Adrian, Michigan and the distinction of being the first all wireless college or university in the state of Michigan.
+There were satellite campuses in Dearborn, Benton Harbor, Monroe, Battle Creek, Kalamazoo, Lansing, Jackson, and online.

+A piece of the main campus property extended into Adrian Charter Township.

 Academics

-The university has more than 40 academic programs of study between the College of Arts and Sciences, the College for Professional Studies, and the Graduate College.
+The university had more than 40 academic programs of study. between the College of Arts and Sciences, the College for Professional Studies, and the Graduate College.
 Its most popular undergraduate majors, in terms of 2021 graduates, were: